English game release date Action, cast, trailer, football - Mash Viral

 What is The English Game about?

-The series will record the origins of football and explore “how those involved in its development have come across gaps across the classroom to establish the game as the most popular sport in the world,” according to a Netflix release ,
+The series will record the origins of football and explore “how those involved in its development have come across gaps across classes to establish the game as the most popular sport in the world,” according to a Netflix release ,

 Is there a trailer for The English Game?